tearust/teaproject/_mining/Newbie-Mining-Contest-Getting-Started-Guide.md

 These act as a mining license and will allow contest participants the first shot at becoming miners when mainnet launches and block rewards are at their highest.

 # 1. Install the Polkadot{.js} Wallet Extension
 This is necessary to interact with our [TEA browser wallet](https://wallet.teaproject.org) which you'll be using throughout the contest.
-The [mining contest competitor checklist](https://github.com/tearust/teaproject/wiki/Mining-Contest:-Competitor-Checklist#install-the-polkadotjs-extension) has a section detailing how to install the Polkadot{.js} extension.
+You'll first need to install the Polkadot{.js} extension.

 # 2. Login and Start Interacting with the TEA Browser Wallet
 You can now visit the [TEA browser wallet](https://wallet.teaproject.org) and we'll sign up for the mining competition by clicking on the **Miner**: